eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 > Given a set of constraints defining an intent, the third party will always try to do as little as possible to 'honor' the intent, while maximizing his own profit.

-We formalized this mathematically in our previous post, [ ].
+We formalized this mathematically in our previous post, [Lagrangian mechanics of intent solving I]({% post_url 2023-07-26-lagrangian-intent-search-i %}).
 Again, this should not be surprising.
 For example, suppose that we give \\$10K to someone - let's call him 'John' - with the task of buying us a car.
 If John finds a retailer that will sell us the car for \\$8K, he is incentivated to say that he found us a car for exactly \\$10K, and to pocket the \\$2K difference.

 The natural way to solve this problem is to task multiple intermediaries, thus making the market competitive.
 The best intermediary providing the best price will be the winning one - hoping they do not collude.
 But then we run again into a problem of centralization: We may very well see, pretty quickly, that one intermediary works better than anyone else.
 And gets the biggest share of the market.